TACC/demonspawn/readme.md

 * `system` is set to the current hostname.
 If you specify this macro, it is enforced that this run can only happen on that particular system.
 * `account` is used in your slurm script as the value of the `-A` flag.
 * `modules` is the list of modules that is loaded at the beginning of your slurm script.
-* `queue` is the queue name where the slurm jobs will be submitted.
+* `queue` is the value of the slurm `-p` flag: the partition, or queue, name where the jobs of the next suite will be submitted.
 The demonspawn manager will make sure that queue limits are not violated.
-Queue definitions are currently hard-wired.
 The queue name has optional limits on the number of simultaneous jobs:

     `queue somequeue limit:2`

+   Suggestion: specify queue limits in the `.spawnrc` file.
+The last specified queue will be used as the default, or you can explicitly choose a queue in the configuration file.

 * `time` is a `hh:mm:ss` specification for the slurm `-t` flag.